shawnwu1998/Project-1/README.md

 		System.out.println("2.
 Standard 6X7X4 Connect-Four");
 		System.out.println("Your choice?");
 		int boardSize=scan.nextInt();
 		System.out.println("Choose your opponent:");
-		System.out.println("0.测试"+
+		System.out.println(
 				"1.
 An agent that plays randomly\n" +
 						"2.
 An agent that uses MINIMAX\n" +
 						"3.
 An agent that uses MINIMAX with alpha-beta pruning\n" + "4.
 An agent that uses H-MINIMAX with a fixed depth cutoff");
 		System.out.println("Your choice?");
 		int opponent =scan.nextInt();